 Visit one of the parks along the New South Wales and Queensland border to experience rainforests similar to those that once covered the ancient supercontinent of Gondwana.
 Containing a fascinating diversity of plants and animals, these rainforests are biodiversity hot-spots with species from ancient times as well as those recently evolved.

-Explore the world heritage in Queensland in Lamington, Springbrook, Mount Barney and Main Range national parks.
+Explore this World Heritage in Queensland in Lamington, Springbrook, Mount Barney and Main Range national parks.